-Hello, friends – I’m Karly, the founder and steward of this labor of love, what my husband named ‘Growing Humankindness’ one afternoon in a flash of inspiration.
+Hello, friends!
+I’m Karly, the founder and steward of this labor of love, what my husband named ‘Growing Humankindness’ one afternoon in a flash of inspiration.
+I help people who self soothe with food and who want to be more compassionate with themselves – especially the places where they feel they’ve fallen short.

-These protections, rooted in goodness, become the ‘not beautiful’ coping strategies – the overeating, addictions, defenses, compulsions, and obsessions – that fill us with shame and suffering.
-In my own life, my primary harbors have been food and depression.
+When we experience trauma, rupture, or loss, we need support and holding to process our fear and pain.
+Without sufficient support, our nervous systems move in to protect us.
+These protections, rooted in goodness, become the ‘not beautiful’ coping strategies – the addictions, defenses, compulsions, and obsessions – that fill us with shame and self loathing.

-The word that best conveys this softening is respect, a word whose origins are rooted in ‘seeing again, to regard in a new way, or to see with new eyes.’
-As the mystic and poet John O’ Donohue so beautifully said, ‘When we approach things with reverence, they have powerful ways of approaching us.’
+The word that best conveys this is respect, which means to 'see again, to regard in a new way, or to see with new eyes.'
+As mystic John O' Donohue said, 'When we approach things with reverence, they have powerful ways of approaching us.'
+And so I wonder: what rises to meet us when we offer reverence to those things that we most fear?
+Breath by breath, my wish is that we may embody our wholeness and live from this knowing.

 I believe that listening to each other’s stories and witnessing the vulnerable courage of each other is one of the most powerful ways we can soften what divides us, both within and without.
 And so I bend my knee towards these stories in many forms.

-I offer this home here in service to all who’ve felt the shame of human stumbling and who yearn for wholeness, to a desire for a more just and loving world, and to deepen our shared connectedness.
-Underneath all my work you’ll find a love for the human heart.
+I offer this home in service to all who've felt the shame of human stumbling and who yearn for wholeness, to a desire for a more just and loving world, and to deepen our shared connectedness.
+Underneath all my work you'll find a love for the human heart.

 I hope you feel their footfalls.